DanielJohnston/battleships/README.md

 First implementation: As a player, so that I can prepare for the game, I would like to place a ship in a board location.

 Second implementation: As a player, so that I can play a more interesting game, I would like to have a range of ship sizes to choose from.

+Third implementation: As a player, so that I can create a layout of ships to fox my opponent, I would like to be able to choose the direction my ships face in.